 - “I’m unable to stand up for my rights.”

 - “I don’t know what my rights are.”

 - “I get stepped on by everyone.”

 - “I’m weak and unable to take care of myself.”

 - “People never consider my feelings.”

-All learners on this Assertiveness and Self-Confidence will receive a detailed handbook including a copy of the presentation and class exercises to supplement your learning experience, as well as the cheat sheets and mind maps described below.
-Train In A Day will have a handbook for each delegate professionally printed and bound, and delivered by to your training location.
+ASSERTIVENESS HANDBOOKAs a delegate on this course you will receive a detailed handbook including a copy of the presentation and notes to work through and apply your learning as well as cheat sheets and mind maps.